-- 1. a.
-The CAR must use funds provided by this agreement to clean up the brownfield site in the EPA approved workplan. - b.
-The CAR may not make substantial changes to the cleanup method described in the workplan without prior EPA approval.
+- 1. The CAR must use funds provided by this agreement to clean up the brownfield site in the EPA approved workplan.
+The CAR may not substitute a different brownfield site. - 2.
+The CAR may not make substantial changes to the cleanup method described in the workplan, including changes to the expected cleanup are necessary based on public comment or other reasons, without prior EPA approval.

-II.
+III.
 GENERAL COOPERATIVE AGREEMENT ADMINISTRATIVE REQUIREMENTS

-A. Term of the Agreement
+A. Terms of the Agreement

-- 1. The term of this agreement is three years from the date of award, unless otherwise extended by EPA at the CAR's request. - 2.
-If after 18 months from the date of award, EPA determines that the CAR has not made sufficient progress in implementing its cooperative agreement, the recipient must implement a corrective action plan approved by the EPA Project Officer or EPA may terminate this agreement for material non-compliance with its terms.
-For purposes of the Cleanup Grants, "sufficient progress in implementing a cooperative agreement" means that an appropriate remediation plan is in place, institutional control development, if necessary, has commenced, initial community involvement activities have taken place, relevant state or tribal pre-cleanup requirements are being addressed and a solicitation for remediation services has been issued.
+1. The term of this agreement is three years from the date of award, unless otherwise extended by EPA at the CAR's request.

+If after 18 months from the date of award, EPA determines that the CAR has not made sufficient progress in implementing its cooperative agreement, the recipient must implement a corrective action plan approved by the EPA Project Officer.
+Alternatively, EPA may terminate this agreement under 2 CFR 200.339 for material non-compliance with its terms, or with the consent of the CAR as provided at 2 CFR 200.339.
+For purposes of cleanup cooperative agreements, "sufficient progress in implementing a cooperative agreement" means that an appropriate remediation plan is in place, institutional control development, if necessary, has commenced, initial community involvement activities have taken place, relevant state or tribal pre-cleanup requirements are being addressed and a solicitation for remediation services has been issued.